vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Mata'.
 This makes no sense.
 Pārāvāratata would mean 'the shore of the sea'.
 What is really meant is that Devi is styled or worshipped as Pārā on the bank of the Pārā river (Pārā Pārātate mata).
 He does not compare the readings of the several printed editions of the five pūrānas.
 Besides, the information furnished is very meagre.
 If the whole had been printed in a compact form far more information could have been given in the same number of pages.

 In some places I have indicated the rewards promised for bathing in the tirthas; but I have not done so in every case.
-The purānas promise one or more of the following rewards viz. the same merit as the performance of Aśvamedha or Vājapeya or other solemn Vedic sacrifices or reaching the highest worlds such as those of Brahmā, Visnu or Siva, the destruction of the gravest sins such as brāhmaṇa murder, the same merit as arises from gifts of a thousand cows &c.
+The purāṇas promise one or more of the following rewards viz. the same merit as the performance of Aśvamedha or Vājapeya or other solemn Vedic sacrifices or reaching the highest worlds such as those of Brahmā, Visnu or Siva, the destruction of the gravest sins such as brāhmaṇa murder, the same merit as arises from gifts of a thousand cows &c.

 Many of the doubts and difficulties about the identification of several tīrthas can, if at all, be solved only by means of actual journeys to various places and investigations on the spot.
 That is a task which would require for its proper accom plishment a team of workers.
 A single individual can hardly attempt such a task with his own resources.

-ul This list will, it is hoped, be of some use in elucidating several problems such as the questions about the relative anti quity of the purānas, the dates of several Sanskrit works which mention the tirthas and the questions about borrowing on the part of purāṇas among themselves and from the Mahābhārata.
+ul This list will, it is hoped, be of some use in elucidating several problems such as the questions about the relative anti quity of the purāṇas, the dates of several Sanskrit works which mention the tirthas and the questions about borrowing on the part of purāṇas among themselves and from the Mahābhārata.

 e